pubtransit/pubtransit/doc/backend-architecture.md

                       # of all stops of given tile
         north.gz      # Array of floats with maximum latitude
                       # of all stops of given feed entries
-        tree.gz       # An tree node object with reference to tile ids as leafs
+        tree.gz       # An tree node object with reference to tile identifiers
+                      # as leaves
-      <tile-name>/    # The name of a tile is obtained by the integer value of its
+      <tile-name>/    # The name of a tile is obtained by the integer value of
-                      # integer index
+                      # its integer index
         ... # the file tree for given tile.
 ```